Manage ranking expression rules

 Among other things, you can use ranking expression rules to:

-Increase the ranking scores of items containing the most recent release notes when the end user submits a query containing release notes or what’s new.
+For example, you increase the ranking scores of items containing the most recent release notes when the end user submits a query containing release notes or what’s new.

-Example: a ranking expression rule promoting recent release notes
+Example: a ranking expression rule promoting recent release notes | Coveo

-Enforce a business rule
+• Enforce a business rule.

-Increase the ranking scores of items aimed at customer retention when the end user submits a query containing cancel account.
+For example, you increase the ranking scores of items aimed at customer retention when the end user submits a query containing cancel account.

-Example: a ranking expression rule promoting customer retention content
+Example: a ranking expression rule promoting customer retention content | Coveo

-Demote content intended for another audience
+• Demote content intended for another audience.

-Reduce the ranking scores of developer-oriented items when the end user has identified themselves as an administrator.
+For example, you reduce the ranking scores of developer-oriented items when the end user has identified themselves as an administrator.

 Example: a ranking expression rule demoting developer-oriented content

-Demote legacy content
+• Demote legacy content.

-Reduce the ranking scores of all items related to a legacy product, unless the query contains that product name.
+For example, you reduce the ranking scores of all items related to a legacy product, unless the query contains that product name.

 Example: a ranking expression rule demoting content related to a legacy product